microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 * cake_app
 * cake_test

 Go to [http://localhost/phpmyadmin](http://localhost/phpmyadmin) and login as with _root:password_.
 Find the Databases tab and under the _Create database_ header enter *cake_app* as your first database.
-This will now ask you to create a table, skip this step and find your way back to the Databases tab and create another database called *cake_test* you can now close out of phpMyAdmin and return to the _app.php_ file in VSC.
+This will now ask you to create a table, skip this step and find your way back to the Databases tab and create another database called *cake_test* you can now close out of phpMyAdmin and return to the _app_local.php_ file in VSC.

 ![phpMyAdmin](/img/cakephp/createdb.png)

-Update the database configurations as follows. _app.php_ _app_local.php_ _app_local.example.php_
+Update the database configurations as follows. _app_local.php_ _app_local.example.php_

 _default_
 ```php